Dansville Honors Its Veterans of All Wars

 Dansville Area Veterans Memorial.
 In memory of those who served in the armed forces of the United States 1775-1999

 Location.
 42° 33.355′ N, 77° 41.93′ W. Marker is in Dansville, New York, in Livingston County.
-Marker is on Clara Barton Street (New York State Route 36) 0.1 miles south of Washington Street, on the left when traveling south.
+Memorial is on Clara Barton Street (New York State Route 36) 0.1 miles south of Washington Street, on the left when traveling south.
 Located in Williams Memorial Park.
 Touch for map

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Early Cemetery (approx. ¼ mile away); First Local Red Cross (approx. ¼ mile away); Dansville Civil War Monument (approx. 0.3 miles away); Site of First House in Dansville (approx. 0.4 miles away); Site of the First Church (approx. half a mile away); Where President Millard Fillmore Worked When a Boy (approx. 2.7 miles away); Site of Old South Church (approx. 2.9 miles away); The First (approx. 4.4 miles away).
 Touch for a list and map of all markers in Dansville.